 The Applicant has developed corn line MIR162 that is protected from feeding damage caused by certain lepidopteran insect pest larvae.
-Before food derived from insect-protected corn line MIR162 can enter the Australian and New Zealand food supply, it must first be assessed for safety and an amendment to the Code must be approved by the FSANZ Board, and subsequently be notified to the Australia and New Zealand Food Regulation Ministerial Council (Ministerial Council).
+Before food derived from insect-protected corn line MIR162 can enter the Australian and New Zealand food supply, it must first be assessed for safety and a variation to Standard 1.5.2 must be approved by the FSANZ Board, and subsequently notified to the Australia and New Zealand Food Regulation Ministerial Council (Ministerial Council).
 An amendment to the Code may only be gazetted once the Ministerial Council process has been finalised.

 Syngenta Seeds Pty Ltd has therefore applied to have Standard 1.5.2 amended to include food derived from corn line MIR162.
-The Application is at the Assessment stage.